 Professor Fisher’s work explores how social inequalities are produced or exploited by commercialized medicine in the United States, especially in the conduct of clinical trials.
 Her talk will build on insights from her award-winning book, Adverse Events: Race, Inequality, and the Testing of New Pharmaceuticals.

-The Penn Program on Regulation would like to thank the Penn Law Office of Equity and Inclusion for its co-sponsorship of this series, as well as the following other programs at the University of Pennsylvania that are co-sponsoring individual lectures: The Field Center for Children’s Policy, Practice & Research; Leonard Davis Institute of Health Economics; Penn Institute for Urban Research; Penn Medicine Center for Health Equity Advancement; and Wharton Initiative on Financial Policy and Regulation.
+The Penn Program on Regulation would like to thank the Penn Law Office of Equity and Inclusion for its co-sponsorship of this series, as well as the following other programs at the University of Pennsylvania that co-sponsored individual lectures: Penn’s Asian American Studies Program, Center for Latin American and Latinx Studies, Center for the Study of Ethnicity, Race, and Immigration, Center for Technology, Innovation and Competition; The Field Center for Children’s Policy, Practice & Research; Leonard Davis Institute of Health Economics; Penn Institute for Urban Research; Penn Medicine Center for Health Equity Advancement; the Wharton School’s Legal Studies & Business Ethics Department; and the Wharton Initiative on Financial Policy and Regulation.
 The series also is part of Penn Law’s Achieving Racial Justice colloquium.